Salā Dr George Carter

-George Carter is a Research Fellow in Geopolitics and Regionalism, at the Department of Pacific Affairs at the Australian National University (ANU).
-In 2019 he became a Co-Director for the ANU Pacific Institute; a network hub of over 200 scholars - connecting and promoting Pacific Studies research, teaching and training at the university.
+Dr George Carter is a Research Fellow at the Department of Pacific Affairs at the Australian National University (ANU).
+He is also the Director for the ANU Pacific Institute a large network hub of scholars in the university - connecting and promoting Pacific research, teaching and training at the university.

-George’s research and teaching interests are informed by his education, work experience in the Pacific and upbringing through his proud Samoan Tuvaluan, i-Kiribati, Chinese, British ancestry.
-He serves his family and village in Samoa, where he holds the matai/chiefly title of Salā.
+His research and teaching interests are informed by his education, work experience in the Pacific and upbringing through his proud Samoan Tuvaluan, i-Kiribati, Chinese, British ancestry.
+He serves his family and communities in Samoa, where he holds the matai/chiefly title of Salā.

 Experts from The Australian National University (ANU) warn Pacific nations are at risk of being left behind in global climate negotiations if they aren’t a focus of the upcoming COP26 summit.